Cornerstone Research Case Interview Guide: Process, Economic Analysis Cases, and Worked Examples

 Common Mistakes

-Top exits: PhD programs in economics (Cornerstone's strongest placement track), law school, MBA programs, lateral moves to NERA or Analysis Group, data science, and investment banking.
+Top exits: PhD programs in economics (Cornerstone's strongest placement track), law school, MBA programs, lateral moves to NERA, Analysis Group, or Compass Lexecon, data science, and investment banking.
+Candidates interested in a boutique peer should also review the Bates White case interview guide and the Charles River Associates case interview guide.

 Sources

-- Wall Street Oasis: Cornerstone Research Interview Questions (67 entries) — wallstreetoasis.com/company/cornerstone-research/interview (checked April 8, 2026)
+- Wall Street Oasis: Cornerstone Research Interview Questions (67 entries). wallstreetoasis.com/company/cornerstone-research/interview (checked June 17, 2026)

-- Cornerstone Research: Analyst Case Examples (Zilo event study) — cornerstone.com/careers/analyst/analyst-case-examples (checked April 8, 2026)
+- Cornerstone Research: Analyst Case Examples (Zilo event study). cornerstone.com/careers/analyst/analyst-case-examples (checked June 17, 2026)

-- Management Consulted: Cornerstone Research Overview — managementconsulted.com/cornerstone-research (checked April 8, 2026)
+- Management Consulted: Cornerstone Research Overview. managementconsulted.com/cornerstone-research (checked June 17, 2026)

-- Hacking the Case Interview: Cornerstone Research Case Guide — hackingthecaseinterview.com/pages/cornerstone-research-case-interview (checked April 8, 2026)
+- Hacking the Case Interview: Cornerstone Research Case Guide. hackingthecaseinterview.com/pages/cornerstone-research-case-interview (checked June 17, 2026)

 FAQ